Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 4 Quart Pot Creek

 When it comes to outdoor locations in Stanthorpe, there are not many places prettier than Quart Pot Creek.
-The creek meanders through Stanthorpe out to Spring Creek where it then forms the Severn River.
+The creek meanders through Stanthorpe to Spring Creek, where it forms the Severn River.

-Quart Pot Creek is a lovely place for a walk or run with around 5 km of landscaped trails or settle in for a picnic if you have time and the weather is warm.
+Quart Pot Creek is a lovely place for a walk or run, with around 5 km of landscaped trails.
+If you have time and the weather is warm, you can settle in for a picnic.

 If you have small travellers in tow, then bring some bread to feed the ducks in the creek.